AdamManhercz/Carwash_app/README.md

 # Carwash_app
-Everyday events are giving good opportunities to practice to learn new things or sharpen your skills.
-Carwashing app provided a nice chance to use OOP, classes and methods, to play with variables.
+Everyday events are giving good opportunities to find ideas to practice to learn new things or sharpen your skills.
+Carwash simulating app provided a nice chance to use OOP, to play with classes and methods and variables.